Fundamentals-KTH-CSC-2022-P3/code-complexity/report.md

 > Plan for refactoring complex code:

 Right now the `BinaryTree::remove` function is written iteratively and contains many if-statements and loops.
 One way to lower the CC substantially would be to implement the `BinaryTree::remove` function as a recursive function.
 This will result in lower CC because recursive function calls do not increase CC and we can remove many loops and if-statements.

 > Estimated impact of refactoring (lower CC, but other drawbacks?).

 We will lower the CC substantially and most probably also reduce the number of lines of code (LOC), this might lead to a more readable solution.
 However, there are some downsides with a recursive implementation that needs to be considered.
 For example, recursive functions have more overhead due to the call stack which then can harm performance.
 In addition, a recursive solution might run out of stack space and throw a stack-overflow exception.

 > Carried out refactoring (optional, P+):

 The refactoring was successful and passes our test suite.
 The method `BinaryTree::remove` was divided into two different methods, one private highly recursive method that the class calls internally, and another public method that the user of the interface can call.
 We lowered the CC from 17 to 8 by doing the refactoring, which is a reduction of 53%.

 > git diff ...

 The refactoring diff can be seen [here](https://github.com/Fundamentals-KTH-CSC-2022-P3/code-complexity/commit/491f4bec3ac84dd9355703c9514917e5bab28429).

+#### MaximumMinimumWindow::calculateMaxOfMin

+> Plan for refactoring complex code:

+As mentioned in section CCN of MaximumMinimumWindow::calculateMaxOfMin, the function `MaximumMinimumWindow::calculateMaxOfMin` implements several for-loops to reduce the time complexity of the algorithm at the expense of the cyclomatic complexity.
+However, it is however possible to reduce the CC by dividing the function into several smaller functions.

+In `MaximumMinimumWindow::calculateMaxOfMin`, two arrays are created to store the indexes of the first smaller elements on the _left_ side of each element, and the first smaller elements on the _right_ side of each element.
+These two arrays could be created in two separate private functions: `smallerOnLeft` and `smallerOnRight`.
+The function `calculateMaxOfMin` will call these two functions and find the final answer.

+> Estimated impact of refactoring (lower CC, but other drawbacks?).

+The CC will essentially be reduced by splitting the function into several smaller functions.
+The program will also be more readable.

+> Carried out refactoring (optional, P+):

+After refactoring, with 4 for-loops and 1 exit point, the function `calculateMaxOfMin` has a new CC of _M_ = 4 - 1 + 2 = 5, which is a reduction of 67% (CC before was 15).
+Both of the newly implemented functions `smallerOnLeft` and `smallerOnRight` has a CC of _M_ = 4 - 1 + 2 = 5.

+> git diff ...

+The refactoring diff can be found [here](https://github.com/Fundamentals-KTH-CSC-2022-P3/code-complexity/commit/21eacbae9165cff80c1364c6532ab1b62e1428fd).

 ## Coverage